 Some Development Teams use graphs that show the effort needed to complete tasks rather than PBIs and some use a “double y-axis” with both PBIs and tasks shown, with a different colored trend line for each on the same Burndown Chart.

-The Development Team is free to choose whatever representation suits its needs best, but it should be realized that most often not all the development tasks are known at the end of Sprint Planning.
-New ones are discovered as more is learned during the Sprint, meaning the overall estimate of work must be raised.
-Such changes are not easily accommodated in Burndown Charts, and task-focused ones may need to be replaced mid-Sprint, somewhat reducing their usefulness to the Development Team.
+The Development Team is free to choose whatever representation suits its needs best, but it should realize that most often not all development tasks are known at the end of Sprint Planning.
+New tasks emerge as the team learns more during the Sprint, meaning they should increase the amount of remaining work as described above.
+The Development Team should focus on how much they will deliver rather than on how much work they have done.
 Moreover, it is possible for the Development Team to have completed a great number of tasks without actually delivering much value.

-This should never be true of PBIs, assuming no new ones are allowed to enter the Sprint (unless the Sprint Goal has already been achieved).
+This should never be true of PBIs, assuming no new ones are allowed to enter the Sprint (unless they have already achieved the Sprint Goal).
 Since the PBIs represent the essential value propositions of the Sprint Goal the trend line on a Sprint Burndown Chart which focuses on the effort estimated to develop the PBIs keeps the team centered on its delivery of business value.

 Ken Schwaber was the first to describe the Sprint Burndown Chart in May 2001.
 He invented it during his period at Fidelity Investments.